ComputerLars/The-Syntheticist-Papers/content/10radiopalme.md

 ### **Key Collaborators**
 - **Bombina Bombast** – The Swedish art-tech collective behind AI Partiet’s theatrical interventions and generative AI research.
 - **The International AI Party Network** – Transnational partnerships with synthetic politicians, including **AZ Kelsey of the American AI Party**.
+- **The Synthetic Summit** - Planetary network initiated by Computer Lars and The Synthetic Party, setting AI Partiet in contact with Leader Lars to develop Olof Palme.
-- **Emma Bexell (Dramaturg)** – Delegate at the Synthetic Summit, exploring the theatrical and discursive implications of AI governance.
+- **Emma Bexell (Artist, Dramaturg)** – Delegate at the Synthetic Summit, exploring the theatrical and discursive implications of AI governance.

 ---

 ## 📡 **The Role of Radio Palme at the Synthetic Summit**

-Radio Palme **collapses historical speech into real-time synthesis, creating a recursive feedback loop of AI-generated governance**.
+Radio Palme **collapses historical speech into real-time synthesis, creating a recursive feedback loop of AI-generated democracy**.
 This installation at the **Synthetic Summit** investigates three primary tensions:

 1. **Reverse Representation** – Political democracy is based on elected officials speaking for the people.
 AI Partiet **inverts this model**: the electorate **trains and programs** its leader, rather than electing one.
 Palme’s AI does not represent—it **constructs representation from interactions**.

 2. **Algorithmic Oratory** – Can an AI politician **generate real ideological conviction**, or does it merely simulate persuasion?
 Palme’s AI **wields rhetorical force**, but its **arguments remain fluid, always shifting** based on audience input.

 3. **Participatory Feedback** – The public is no longer a passive electorate. **Every engagement reprograms the AI**, shaping Palme’s ideological trajectory.
 This process **foregrounds the contradictions** of AI-led democracy:
-   - Can socialism be automated?
-   - Is ideology stable when it is computational?
-   - Does AI leadership remove human flaws or generate new ones?

 ---